acat22/anidencoder/README.md

 **IMPORTANT:**
 DO NOT CHANGE THE SCHEMA after you've started to enrypt and to store ids with the schema you use.
-Otherwise you won't be able to retrive correct numeric values via decode() and uniqueness fails.
+Otherwise you won't be able to retrieve correct numeric values via decode() and uniqueness fails.